-Oracle Service Cloud defines ‘deprecation’ as a status where a technology or feature is being phased out of the product and its use is discouraged, often to allow an improved technology or feature to take its place.
+Oracle B2C Service defines ‘deprecation’ as a status where a technology or feature is being phased out of the product and its use is discouraged, often to allow an improved technology or feature to take its place.
 The deprecation time period, typically 2 years (although extensions may be applied to specific product technologies/features), is the period from announced deprecation to removal of the feature from the product.

 What happens during deprecation?